+It is evident that members of the PLA board understand school finances through their questioning and skill sets.
 Based on submitted board meeting minutes and attendance at regularly scheduled meetings, the board reviewed and approved financial data regularly.
-The board maintained a balanced budget during the 2021-22 school year.
-The board relies on their EMO, Phalen Leadership Academies, to provide financial data and analysis.
+The board also maintained a balanced budget during the 2021-22 school year.
+The school receives a rating of Meets Standard according to its Accountability Plan Performance Framework.